 If NIPT finds more DNA than expected for chromosomes 21, 18 or 13 in your blood it could mean that your baby has Down’s syndrome, Edward’s syndrome or Patau’s syndrome.

-NIPT will not be used to find other health conditions or the gender of your baby, as part of NHS Scotland’s pregnancy screening programme.
+In NHS Scotland's screening programme, NIPT will not be used to find other health or chromosomal conditions, or the gender of your baby.

 Should I have NIPT?